rallekralle11/Project_Epi/README.md

 Crenellated pins

-No integrated voltage converter, only runs at 2,7-5,5v
+No integrated voltage converter, only runs at 4,5-5,5v(down to 2,7 if you use it at 8mhz)

 USB-C connector sunk into the board, and slighly portruding from the end for panel mounting

 1,27mm pin spacing as i couldn't find any 1mm pin headers

+Some extra pins broken out

+Way too many vias

 Made to suit JLC manufacturing tolerances.